 Every year the Denver OWASP Board of Directors works diligently to bring our application security community the very best.
-This team of professionals is comprised of...
+This 100% volunteer team is comprised of...

 Every year the Denver OWASP Board of Directors works diligently to bring our application security community the very best.
-This team of professionals is comprised of...
+This 100% volunteer team is comprised of...

 SnowFROC consists of a managerial track, a technical track, hands on training, the CMD+CTRL Cyber Range and a panel discussion.

 The schedule below details times and room locations for each presentation and due to some weather issues, please check back here for the latest updates as some talks WILL CHANGE.

 At the bottom of this page are details of the training sessions and the Cyber Range.

 8AM - 9:50AM: Registration and Breakfast [Great Hall]

 9AM - 9:50AM: History of AppSec [Great Hall]

 10AM - 11AM: The Last XSS Defense Talk [Malone Theater]

 10AM - 1AM: TLS Then & Now [Bresnan Boardroom]